WA Road Safety Research and Evaluation Program

 Road Safety Commission

 Parik Lumb is a Principal Policy Officer at the Road Safety Commission.
-He has a background in licensing, road safety, motorcycle safety.
-He is currently coordinating extensive community consultation about the next State road safety strategy.
+He has a background in licensing, road safety, and motorcycle safety.
+Parik is currently coordinating extensive community consultation about the next State Road Safety strategy.

 Main Roads Dept